9elt/Ecsm/README.md

 # ECSM

-> This project is under development, a proof of concept: [Ecsm-py](https://github.com/9elt/Ecsm-py)
+> This project is under development

 A tool to easily manage state in html and css only websites